Quintin

 Quintin ([kɛ̃tɛ̃]; Kintin) is a commune in the Cotes-d'Armor department (Brittany region) in the northwest of France 16 km from Saint-Brieuc, the department capital.

 History

 The area around Quintin has been occupied since the Neolithic.
 Early Quintin was originally located near Vieux-Bourg but, following a plague epidemic, the city moved to its current location.
-Quintin in Roman times was located on a crossroads but significantly developed in the seventeenth and eighteenth centuries, due to the weaving industry and the trade of linen cloth, but the decline came with the French Revolution and cotton gradually taking the lead over linen.
+Quintin in Roman times was located on a crossroads but significantly developed in the seventeenth and eighteenth centuries, due to the weaving industry and the trade of linen cloth.
+Still, the decline came with the French Revolution and cotton gradually taking the lead over linen.
 At the height Quintin had 300 weavers.